 Support each child to feel secure, valued, and confident in their new environment.

-Work in partnership with parents to understand each child’s needs, routines, and interests.
+Work in partnership with parents/carers to understand each child’s needs, routines, and interests.

 Provide a flexible, child-centred approach that recognises individual differences.

 Ensure a smooth transition into Monkey Puzzle Class and the wider school community.